 The church stopped singing those old songs that touch the spirit in favor of the newer louder songs that are of little spiritual value.
 Many churches no longer have a Sunday evening service because there was not enough attendance to justify it.
 They have fallen asleep by listening to the words of preachers and teachers that often rely more on what other preachers and teachers say than what the Word of God has to say.
 In Europe, churches are failing in large numbers only to be taken over by Muslims and turned into Mosques.

 This verse is Bible prophecy telling us the church will be sleeping when our Savior calls.
 This prophecy is spot-on and almost fulfilled.
 The church is not only just sleeping; it has entered into a state of deep sleep.
-The Man of Sin, Son of Perdition and Satan in the flesh is here now.
-He has been here for five years, and the church is still looking for him to come out of the European Union.
+The Man of Sin, Son of Perdition, and Satan in the flesh has already come and gone.
+His revealing took place almost six years ago, and the church is still looking for him to come out of the European Union.
 What’s even worse, the antichrist has been here for more than 1400 years, and the church still does not know who it is!
-The Bible is full of end time’s prophecy, but the church of today knows precious little of it, and what they do in practically no way resembles what the Word of God says.
-Most believers are not even interested in prophecy and are perfectly happy just accepting what someone else tells them.
-Some preachers feel Bible Prophecy is too controversial and others that say if it doesn’t help win souls to Christ, it isn’t worth the time.
+The Bible is full of end time’s prophecy, but the church of today knows precious little of it, and what they do know, in practically no way resembles what the Word of God says.
+Most believers are not even interested in prophecy and are perfectly content to accept what someone else tells them.
+Some preachers feel Bible Prophecy is too controversial and others say if it doesn’t help win souls to Christ, it isn’t worth the time.
 One pastor even said, nobody knows what the Book of Revelation is about, so we don’t go there.